 Durham Distillery is leading a gin renaissance in the South, and has been voted one of the best gins in the world.
-Led by scientist team Melissa and Lee Katrincic, the pair combines traditional gin making methods with modern-day chemistry to create spirits and liqueurs that are both classic and fresh.
+Led by scientist team Melissa and Lee Katrincic, the pair combines traditional gin-making methods with modern-day chemistry to create spirits and liqueurs that are both classic and fresh.
 The beautifully bottled Conniption Gin is distilled in a custom-designed German copper pot still for the ultimate crisp taste and clean flavor profile.
 The coffee, mocha, and chocolate flavors of Damn Fine Liqueurs utilize ingredients from local Triangle artisans Slingshot Coffee Company and Videri Chocolate Factory.
-Try their spirits at restaurants and bars in Durham or visit their distillery for a tour.
+Try their spirits at Corpse Reviver, the adjoining cocktail bar owned by the Katrincics, at plenty of restaurants and bars in Durham, or visit their distillery for a tour.

-Brothers Vilgalys brings a taste of the Baltic region to Durham with Krupnikas, a traditional Lithuanian spiced honey liqueur.
+In 2023, Durham Distillery acquired the Durham-based Krupnikas, a traditional Lithuanian spiced honey liqueur originally made by Brothers Vilgalys.
 Sweetened with North Carolina wildflower honey and invigorated with spices, it's smooth enough to drink on its own and strong enough hold its own when mixed in a cocktail.
-In 2015 Brothers Vilgalys added four liqueurs to their lineup: Zaphod (guava and mint), Beebop (rhubarb and rosemary), Beatnik (beets and sage), and Japperwock (coffee, chicory and eucalyptus).
-Find their liqueur in Durham or visit the distillery.

-Mystic Farm and Distillery is best known for its small-batch handmade Mystic Bourbon Liqueur that blends mature bourbon with wildflower honey and nine spices.
-Mystic is a farm to flask distillery and is the world’s largest solar powered bourbon distillery.
+Mystic Farm and Distillery started out making small-batch, handmade Mystic Bourbon Liqueur by blending mature bourbon with wildflower honey and nine spices.
+Nearly a decade later, it's the first bourbon distillery in the Triangle since prohibition known for its award-winning, limited-release Broken Oak Bourbon.
+Mystic is a farm-to-flask distillery and is the world’s largest solar-powered bourbon distillery.
 Located on a 22-acre site, visitors can visit the farm and fields, tour the distillery, learn about the distilling process and taste their products.

 Bull City Ciderworks crafts gluten-free hard ciders made with 100 percent apple juice and no high fructose corn syrup.
 Falling somewhere on the spectrum between wine and beer, the ciders incorporate flavors from honey, black tea, hops, ginger, tart cherries, bacon, candy corn and hibiscus to create unique ciders different from any other on the market.
 Try a cider from their core menu, like Sweet Carolina infused with local honey for a taste of the South.

 Beyond the distilleries, Durham’s craft cocktail scene booms with each new bar that opens.
 You can try a uniquely Durham gin and tonic at Alley Twenty Six with their delicious handmade tonic.
-Or, have your tarot cards read over a beverage at Arcana Bar & Lounge.
-Bar Brunello might only serve wine (with a small food menu, too), but not just any wine — they have the largest selection of orange wine in the world.
+Or, have your tarot cards read over a creative cocktail or mocktail at Arcana Bar & Lounge.
 Many other Durham establishments are ready for you to experience the talent and creativity of their bartenders and mixologists nightly.